comal21/Devops-Dell/Lab 4 - jenkinsfile.md

 # Lab: Create a pipeline using Jenkinsfile

 1. Select New Item from the Home Page of Jenkins
-2. Enter an item name as demo-app and select the project as Pipeline Project and then click OK
+2. Enter an item name as 'demo-app' and select the project as 'Pipeline Project' and then click OK
-3. In the pipeline sections paste the following script:
+3. In the pipeline section paste the following script:
 ```
 pipeline {
     agent any
     tools {
-        maven 'Maven'  // Ensure Maven is installed and configured
+        maven 'maven'  // Ensure Maven is installed and configured
     }

     stages {